AngloGold bids $2.5bn in cash and shares for Centamin - Miningmx

 “It will also offer additional upsides as we leverage our corporate infrastructure and our core competencies in exploration, operations and asset optimisation,” he said.

-The deal is one of the latest in mining sector merger and acquisitions and follows rival Newmont’s $14.5bn takeover of Newcrest last year.
-The total value of deals year-on-year increased 3% to $64bn in 2023, according to a report by PwC, the auditing firm.
+The deal is one of the latest in mining sector merger and acquisitions and follows rival Newmont’s $14.5bn takeover of Newcrest last year and Gold Fields’s C$2.16bn pitch for Canada’s Osisko Mining.
+The total value of mining sector deals across all metals year-on-year increased 3% to $64bn in 2023, according to a report by PwC, an auditing firm.

 Under the terms of AngloGold’s offer each Centamin shareholder will be entitled to receive 0.06983 new AngloGold shares and $0.125 in cash.
 The offer, including new shares issued to Centamin, values the company at £1.9bn ($2.5bn).